danijar/granular/README.md

 [![PyPI](https://img.shields.io/pypi/v/granular.svg)](https://pypi.python.org/pypi/granular/#history)

-# Granular: Fast dataset format
+# Granular

-Granular is a library for reading and writing multimodal datasets.
-Each Granular dataset is a collection of linked files in [bag file format][bag], a simple seekable container structure.
+Granular is a format for datasets, from simple to complex.
+Each Granular dataset is a collection of linked files in [bag file format][bag], a seekable container structure.
 Granular comes with a high-performance data loader.

 [bag]: ...